Skip to content

 Secure and Hygienic Collection

-The cradle sits securely in any standard toilet and features a specially designed gap at the back to prevent contamination.
+The Cradle sits securely in any standard toilet and features a specially designed gap at the back to prevent contamination.
 The advanced filtration system includes elongated filter holes that effectively separate viscous liquids while collecting precious remains safely and hygienically.

 Fits Under Toilet Seat